-If the allergies still continue, go to the next ingredient on your list and buy a food that doesn’t contain that ingredient and test again for a week or two.
-You’ll need to feed him the food without the suspected allergen for at least a week (but two weeks is better) to see if there is a change.
+If the allergies still continue, go to the next ingredient on your list and buy food that doesn’t contain that ingredient, and test again for 4 to 6 weeks.
+You’ll need to feed him the food without the suspected allergen for at least 4 weeks (but 6 to 8 weeks are better) to see if there is a change.

 If this elimination test doesn’t work, then try switching to organic dog food as it usually doesn’t contain fillers and doesn’t have the chemicals that regular dog food has.

-If feeding organic food doesn’t help, you make want to cook whole meats for her and if that doesn’t help, the next step is taking her to the veterinarian.
+If feeding organic food doesn’t help, you may want to cook whole meats for her and if that doesn’t help, the next step is taking her to the veterinarian.